Long Branch Hotels: Great Views

 Scarboro Hotel, early 1900s.
 The Queen Anne-style hotel also had a fine restaurant and bar and offered ballroom dancing.

 Norman Mailer — Scarboro Hotel plaque dedication, 2017.
-A city native and Pulitzer Prize-winning author, Mailer lived at the hotel, which was owned by his family.
+Mailer lived summers at the hotel, which was owned by his family.
 He started his writing career here at the shore.

 Seaview Towers — built on the old Scarboro Hotel property in 1954 and condemned in 2005 — it was demolished in April 2021.
 William Marlin, who built the twin towers, acquired the property for $10,000 In March 1953.